ejh243/BrainFANS/docs/development-pipeline.md

 ### Mark related issues as complete

-Go back to the issues that were resolved with this pull request and mark them as completed
+Go back to the issues that were resolved with this pull request and mark them as completed/closed.

 ![Screenshot of closing an issue](images/development-pipeline/close-issue.png)